dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<h2 style="margin:0px;">Shoto Yamada</h2>
 		<p>PhD Candidate</p>
 		<p>Shoto Yamada is a PhD candidate at Ruhr University Bochum, co-supervised by Prof. Dr. Xenia Kobeleva and Prof. Dr. Robert Schmidt.
-He joined the Computational Neurology Research Group in late 2024, following his Master's thesis project that was also supervised by Prof. Kobeleva.
+He joined the Computational Neurology Group in late 2024, following his Master's thesis project that was also supervised by Prof. Kobeleva.
 Shoto holds a Master's degree in Cognitive Science from Ruhr University Bochum and focuses on the development and application of probabilistic machine learning techniques for the analysis of electrophysiology data.
 Currently, he is working on developing a Bayesian Hidden Markov Model to detect transient oscillations, contributing to advancements in understanding neural dynamics.</p>
 	</div>
 </div>